 By using a store-bought rotisserie chicken (or using leftover chicken), this Southwestern Chicken and Vegetable Soup comes together quickly and easily!

 I am all about a big bowl of comforting soup, especially in the wintertime.
-I told myself I’d try to eat healthier in the new year (I was sooooo bad this holiday season!) and this soup is just that: healthy comfort in a bowl.
+I told myself I’d try to eat healthier in the new year (I was sooooo bad this holiday season!) and this soup is just that: nutritious comfort in a bowl.

 You can make this recipe even healthier by using low-sodium chicken broth and low sodium diced tomatoes.
 Although I loved the flavor of the chili powder and cumin, feel free to adjust the amounts to your personal preference.